yixuy/1724Project/README.md

 The application will include an authentication mechanism to manage user access.
 Each user will be required to sign up and log in before they can create or join chat rooms.
 Once users complete the registration process, they can log in using their own usernames and passwords.
 Authentication ensures that only authorized users can access the chat application and its features, promoting safe interactions.

 #### 3. Chat room creation and joining
 Users will be able to create new chat rooms, and other users can join these rooms to engage in conversations.
 Each chat room will be isolated, meaning that messages sent in one room will not be visible to users in other rooms.
-This feature will enable users to engage in different discussions across different chat rooms.
+This feature enables users to engage in separate discussions within different chat rooms, enhancing privacy.

 #### 4. Real-time messaging using WebSockets
 The application will utilize WebSocket technology to enable real-time, two-way communication between clients and server.
 This feature allows messages to be transmitted immediately, enhancing user experience.